Law enforcement in Australia: Fisheries

 In addition to the Australian Fisheries Management Authority, each state and the Northern Territory have Fisheries officers authorised to enforce State and Federal fisheries laws within their state's jurisdiction.
 The powers of these fisheries officers vary from State to State but generally, these officers have the power to board vessels, search vehicles, vessels, and persons and conduct arrests all in relation to fisheries laws.
 In some States, such as New South Wales, fisheries officers are authorised to carry personal defense equipment like their Federal counterparts.

 Local

-Council rangers are officers employed by local government areas in Australia to enforce the by-laws (local laws in Western Australia); of those local governments and a limited range of state laws relating to such matters as litter control, animal control, dog laws, fire control, off-road vehicles, emergency management, and parking.
-Unless they are also sworn in as special constables, as many are, rangers do not have full police powers.
+Council rangers are officers employed by local government areas in Australia to enforce the by-laws (local laws in Western Australia); of those local governments and a limited range of state laws relating to such matters as litter control, animal control, dog and cat laws, fire control, off-road vehicles, emergency management, and parking.
+Unless they are also sworn in as special constables rangers do not have full police powers.
 Council rangers are also referred to as local laws officers in some of Australia's eastern states.
-Most Council rangers have the power to issue fines that don't exceed a certain amount.
+Most Council rangers have the power to issue fines that do not exceed a certain amount.